PFAWL Board of Directors 2022 - 2023

 Rebecca’s early career path was influenced by her love for the law and her desire to contribute to the global war on terror.
 After working for two large international law firms, she joined the US Agency for International Development in 2011 and headed to Afghanistan to work on Rule of Law issues in support of US and NATO troops.
 After Afghanistan, Rebecca worked closely with a wide variety of military and civilian organizations in developing and complex environments.
 She has extensive experience working in Africa, Europe, and Central Asia conducting hands-on training and oversight of security sector reform, capacity building, educational, and institutional transformation projects.
 In addition to working as a Senior Human Rights Advisor for the US Department of State, Rebecca has taught lectures on human rights to UN Peacekeepers in Niger, Togo, Benin, Senegal, Burkina Faso, Guinea, Rwanda, and Kenya.

-Whitney Green is the Secretary of the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Whitney Green is the 2023-2024 President Elect of the Pinellas County Chapter of the Florida Association for Women Lawyers.

 Whitney is a native and life-long Floridian.
 In 2009, she earned her Bachelor of Arts degree in English at the University of Florida, cum laude.
 In 2012, she obtained her law degree from the Florida State University College of Law, with honors, and was admitted to The Florida Bar.